KieniL/FamilyCluster_Config/docs/toolusage.md

 * helm conftest

 ## dynamicscan
-Runs the fullscan and apiscan from owasp zap
+Runs wafw00f on frontend and the fullscan and apiscan from owasp zap
 ## unittest
 Deploys a k8s release with helm and runs the single tests on auth, ansparen and cert
 ## integrationtest